 Did you know that La Jolla Cove is one of the most photographed beaches in Southern California?

-If you look close, the small rock island is covered with seals and birds lounging as they soak up the sun and relax.
+If you look close, the small rock island is covered with seals and birds lounging as they lounge and soak up the sun.

 Sealife is an abundance here at La Jolla Cove and La Jolla Shores area.